Maryland Pharmacy Technician Licensing Guide

 Pathway 1

-National Certification from the Pharmacy Technician Certification Board
+National certification from the Pharmacy Technician Certification Board

 The Pharmacy Technician Certification Board (PTCB) is a national organization that certifies pharmacy technicians.
 To earn PTCB certification, you must complete a PTCB-recognized training program and pass the Pharmacy Technician Certification Exam (PTCE).

-What’s on the PTCB Certification Exam?
+What’s on the PTCB certification exam?

 The PTCE assesses your pharmacy knowledge across four key domains: